tminions/binocularss/phase2/crc.md

 ### Collaborators
 - Article

+## CuratedFeeds
+Frameworks & Drivers - User Interface
+### Responsibility
+- Display a composable with a list of pre-curated feeds that the user can add.
+### Collabourators
+- Feed

+## Calculations
+Frameworks & Drivers - User Interface
+### Responsibility
+- Calculate dynamic colour values for use in the UI classes.
+### Collabourators
+- None

 ## Cards
-Frameworks & Drivers - UI
+Frameworks & Drivers - UserInterface
 ### Responsibility
 - Render cards representing articles and feeds.
 ### Collaborators
 - Article
-	- FIXME: UI talking to entity
 - Feed
-	- FIXME: UI talking to entity
 - Icons
 - Date

 ## Date
-Frameworks & Drivers - UI
+Frameworks & Drivers - UserInterface
 ### Responsibility
-- Get the time since the publication date of an article in minutes, hours, days, months, or years.
+- Get the time since the publication date of an article in minutes, hours, days, months, or years, depending on how long ago the article was released.
 ### Collaborators
 - None

 ## NavigationItem
-Frameworks & Drivers - UI
+Frameworks & Drivers - UserInterface
 ### Responsibility
 - Contain information for the navigation bar at the bottom of MainActivity such as route, icon, and title.
 ### Collaborators
 - None

 ## SettingItems
-Frameworks & Drivers - UI
+Frameworks & Drivers - UserInterface
 ### Responsibility
 - Contain all of the composables for SettingsActivity
 ### Collabourators